top of page

 I have a BS in Accounting from Franklin University and ran a tax and accounting firm for many years until selling the business and moving for my husband's career.
 I have been on many non-profit and community boards including: VP of Finance and Treasurer of The Junior League of Greensboro, Treasurer and President of Greensboro Academy Boosters, Secretary of Family Services Guild, Chair of The Greensboro Oyster Roast and board member for various agencies including Easter Seals and President of Dogwood Garden Club.
 I enjoy gardening in my spare time.

-Webmaster, Greensboro / term expires July 1, 2024
+Webmaster, Greensboro, term expires July 1, 2027

 Judy Hellen

-Director-at-Large, Greensboro / term expires July 1, 2025
+Education Liaison, Greensboro / term expires July 1, 2027

 I took up bridge for the first time after retiring.
 At some point I expected to relocate and I wanted an interest so I could meet new friends wherever I landed.
 I'm still in Greensboro, my hometown.
 And I have new friends!
 My "role" lately has been to help grow the game locally by teaching and running our Supervised Play sessions.